skyformat99/ubjsc/docs/index.md

 - Install (CMake >= 3.3)[https://cmake.org].
 If you know how to use CMake, you do not have to read
 - Have at least `gcc` and `make` commands available.
 Probably this involves installing GCC and Autotools, but I won't direct you to correct packages.
+- Install library & developer headers of (jansson)[http://www.digip.org/jansson/].
+    Don't ask me how to do it.
+- Install library & developer headers of (argtable2)[http://argtable.sourceforge.net/].
+    Don't ask me how to do it.

 Other compilers (like clang) should work, but I did not test'em.